STEVE - Space-Time-Enclosing Volume Extraction: The Volume Extraction Framework

-Note that one may enforce the connectivity modes also globally onto the complete considered $4$D data set, by either \textit{always} selecting the ``disconnect'', or the ``connect'' mode.
-In Fig.~14.a, we show two final hypersurface elements (tetrahedrons), which result from the application of the ``disconnect'' mode.
-Alternatively, we show in Fig.~14.b one final hypersurface element, which results from the application of the ``connect'' mode.
-This latter hypersurface element is bounded by four $3$-cycles as shown in Fig.~10.c, and by two $6$-cycles as shown in Fig.~10.h, respectively.
-In Fig.~14.c, it has been decomposed into sixteen oriented tetrahedrons as described above (\textit{cf.}, Subsection~III.E).
-Note that each drawing in Fig.~14 shows two final cyclic vector paths indicating the orientation of the hypersurface sections.
+In Fig.~\ref{fig:19}.a, we show two final hypersurface segments (tetrahedrons) that result from the ``disconnect'' mode.
+Alternatively, we show in Fig.~\ref{fig:19}.b one final hypersurface segment that results from the ``connect'' mode.
+This single segment is bounded by four $3$-cycles as shown in Fig.~\ref{fig:12}.3, and by two $6$-cycles as shown in Fig.~\ref{fig:12}.6.b, respectively.
+In Fig.~\ref{fig:19}.c, it has been HR-decomposed (\textit{cf.}, Fig.~\ref{fig:13}) into sixteen oriented tetrahedrons, and in Fig.~\ref{fig:19}.d, it has been LR-decomposed (\textit{cf.}, Fig.~\ref{fig:15}) into just twelve oriented tetrahedrons.
+Note that each drawing in Fig.~\ref{fig:19} shows two final cyclic vector paths indicating the orientation of the hypersurface segments. \\

+We would like to stress that due to the here considered \textit{discretized} $4$D spaces, STEVE can generate \textit{six different} types of hypersurfaces: both high (i.e., HR) and low (i.e., LR) resolution hypersurfaces, each one of them in either ``mixed'', or global ``disconnect'' and ``connect'' modes.